afspeirs/speirs.dev/README.md

 ### `npm start`

-Runs the app in the development mode.
+Runs the site in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-You can also pass ```--debug``` as an argument to get more verbose output in the terminal
+You can also pass `--debug` as an argument to get more verbose output in the terminal

 ### `npm run build`

-Builds the site for production to the `build` folder.
+Builds the site for production to the `dist` folder.

 ### Built using